Three Types of Skin Cancer

 Squamous Cell Carcinoma (SCC)

 An uncontrolled growth of abnormal cells in the upper most layer of the epidermis.
-A life time of sun exposure is believed to be the major factor in SCC.
-SCC is most common in areas that show damage from intense sustained sun exposure, for example the rim of the ear, lower lip, balding scalp, neck, hands arms and legs.
+A life- time of sun exposure is the major factor in SCC although infection with Human Papilloma Virus (HPV) also contributes.
+SCC is most common in areas that have sustained sun damage: the rim of the ear, lower lip, balding scalp, neck, hands arms and legs.
 The skin in these areas may be wrinkled, have lost elasticity, have freckles or age spots and broken blood vessels.
-However SCC can develop in areas where there is no sun exposure such as the mucous membranes, the vagina, esophagus, anus, urogenital tract, small intestines and the genitals.
+However SCC like other types of skin cancer can develop in areas where there is no sun exposure such as the mucous membranes, the vagina, anus and the nails.

 Use the ABCDE Guide to examine your skin for suspicious lesions with asymmetry (A), border irregularity (B), color variability (C), diameter greater than 6 mm (D), and evolution or change (E).